-Meantime, under the Good Friday Agreement, suspected former terrorists were handed secret letters by the British (Labour) government granting them immunity from prosecution.
+Meantime, under the Good Friday Agreement, suspected former terrorists were handed secret letters by the British (Labour) government granting them immunity from prosecution (since rescinded, it is believed, but there remains some doubt about the government’s ability now to mount successful prosecutions).
 Indeed, the late Martin McGuinness – the man who headed up the Irish Republican Army during its most murderous phase – became Northern Ireland’s Deputy Prime Minister without the slightest prospect of being investigated for his earlier career.

 If prosecuting Sergeant O – one of many soldiers in the government’s firing line – isn’t gold-plated betrayal of those who risked their lives for the peace and security of the citizens of the United Kingdom, I don’t know what is.
 Both of the main political parties and, as usual it seems, their compliant political foot-soldiers, the political class, are guilty of an appalling desertion of their duty to the ‘Military Covenant’.